curiousTauseef/game-of-threes/README.md

 * click send directly to watch the game without user interaction otherwise enter a number to interact
 * in case just one player started and input introduced, the player will wait for the other player to be associated
 * the winner will be announced if 1 is produced.
-* Note: you can initiate the game many time without restart the server by restarting only the websocket connection
+* NOTE:game can go on with the same players many times

 ![Screenshot](shot.png)